 There are local public buses that will take you to some of the out of town beaches like Balandra, Pichilingue and Tecolote.
 They tend to run hourly but may not be as reliable as you’re used to.
 The best advice is to check locally for departure times.
 Then, when you get to your destination, ask the bus driver for times and directions to get back.

 Most of La Paz is very walkable and the main sights within downtown are best reached by foot, to avoid the chore of finding parking.
 One thing to be aware of, the city can get very hot, especially in the summer months.
 I walked to a bar, just 30 minutes away, for a sunset beer and I felt like I’d crawled through the Mexican desert.
 Upshot: Wear sunscreen and pack a hat and water even for a short trip.
 Shops make a great browsing stop for some free AC!

 How to get from the airport to downtown

 Like many airports around the world, Uber and DIDI are not legally welcome so you either have to haul yourself and your luggage to a pick-up spot, or pay the eye-watering taxi prices.
 Personally, I’m growing a bit grey of hair to be haggling so I tend to pay the $20 taxi fare (chalking it up as the cost of travel).
 It is pricey for a 15 minute ride but it’s easy and reliable.
 There is no public transportation from the airport.

 Best things to do in La Paz

 There are so many great things to do in La Paz, and not just the beaches.
 I’ve written a full guide to the Best Things To Do in La Paz, Mexico.
-Here is a small taster of the top attractions and activities in La Paz.
+Here is a small taster of the top attractions and activities.
 I’ve dedicated a separate section below to the best beaches (because it deserves its own list).